ShoaibMeghani/Android-ChatLib/readme.md

 ### Usage
 ##### Chat List screen
-In order to add chat list screen screen to your app extend your fragment with `ChatListBaseFragment` and override methods to provide your own customised views/implementaiton.
+In order to add chat list screen to your app extend your fragment with `ChatListBaseFragment` and override methods to provide your own customised views/implementaiton.
-  - Return layout resource id of your fragment in `getChatLayoutResource`.
+  - Return layout resource id of your fragment in `getChatLayoutResource()`.
-  - To show chat list in listview, return listview id in `getListviewId`
+  - To show chat list in listview, return listview id in `getListviewId()`
   - You can also provide custom implementation of chat list adapter by extending your adapter with `ChatListBaseAdap`

+##### Chat Conversation screen
+To add message screen to your app extend your fragment with `ChatBaseFragment` and overried methods to provide customised implementation.
+  - Return layout resource id of your fragment in `getChatLayoutResource()`
+  - Message screen uses recycler view to show messages.
+Pass recycler view id in `getRecyclerViewId()`
+  - Extend your message adapter with `MessageListBaseAdap` for basic message list implementation.

 ### Todo
- - Add base implementation of message screen
- - Add proper documentation.
+ - Allowing customization using a config file instead of overriding whole adapters and methods.